rybafish/rybafish.github.io/config.md

 This is target log size after truncation.
 By default sizes are 10 MB and 1 MB: this means after .log file reaches 10 MB it will be truncated to 1 MB.
 This allows very seldom file truncation execution.

+Note: lofSizeTarget must be smaller than logSizeMax.
+Recommended range is 10-30% of loSizeMax.

 The truncation check is part of starup routine.

 ## internal stuff, bugs